Main Street Dam Removal & Danforth Brook Restoration

 ECOLOGICAL CONNECTIVITY: Cold Water Fisheries and Resident Fish

-Several species of fish depend on the cool and connected waters characteristic of cold-water fisheries.
-When a dam is removed and stream habitats are reconnected, key species can once again thrive in our waters.
+Several species of fish depend on the cool, connected waters characteristic of coldwater fisheries.
+When dams are removed and stream habitats are reconnected, these species can better access the habitat they need to survive and thrive.

 Expected Benefits of Dam Removal